Wednesday, October 10, 2018

 “As a Purpose-Driven Family Enterprise, our GOJO Purpose of Saving Lives and Making Life Better Through Well-Being Solutions inspires our commitment to sustainability leadership and to continuously innovate to improve the lives of those we touch,” said Marcella Kanfer Rolnick, Executive Chair of GOJO.
 “We recognize the critical role of business in creating a healthy future and put great effort into understanding and proactively managing the social, environmental and economic impacts of our business on society and the environment as new needs and challenges emerge.”

 GOJO was selected as a finalist for the Innovation of the Year award for their PURELL® Brand HEALTHY SOAP® with CLEAN RELEASE® Technology.
-As water conservation, antibacterial ingredient and harsh preservative concerns, and the need for more biobased product options are becoming increasingly more important globally, PURELL® Brand HEALTHY SOAP® with CLEAN RELEASE® Technology offers a breakthrough hand soap that is 90 percent biobased and removes 99 percent of dirt and germs on skin without an antimicrobial soap ingredient.1 The innovative formulation rinses faster and cleaner, saving an estimated six gallons of water per refill compared to regular soap,2 conserving vital resources while helping to reduce antimicrobial resistance and advancing the science of hand hygiene to meet the needs of the changing world.
+As water conservation, antibacterial ingredient and harsh preservative concerns, and the need for more biobased product options are becoming increasingly more important globally, PURELL® Brand HEALTHY SOAP® with CLEAN RELEASE® Technology offers a breakthrough hand soap that is 90 percent biobased and removes 99 percent of dirt and germs on skin without an antimicrobial soap ingredient.1 The innovative formulation rinses faster and cleaner, saving an estimated six gallons of water per refill compared to regular soap,2* conserving vital resources and advancing the science of hand hygiene to meet the needs of the changing world.

 The Ethical Corporation also recognized GOJO as a Responsible Business of the Year finalist for leading the way in publicly announcing its 2020 Sustainable Value Strategies and Goals.
 The company’s Sustainable Value Strategies and Goals focus on creating social, environmental and economic value for all GOJO stakeholders – demonstrating the company’s commitment to leading the industry in sustainable practices and solutions.